WPTechInnovation/wpw-doc-dev/docs/sample-service-messaging.md

 }
 ```

+!!! note

-Note: body content empty.
-URL includes the serviceID (i.e. 0) for the prices being requested, e.g. for serviceID 1, URL would be /v1/carcharge/service/1/prices)
+	Body content is empty.
+URL includes the serviceID (i.e. 0) for the prices being requested, e.g. for serviceID 1, URL would be `/v1/carcharge/service/1/prices`)

 ### Service price response